 “But you, Bethlehem Ephrathah, though you are little among the thousands of Judah, yet out of you shall come forth to Me the One to be Ruler in Israel, whose goings forth are from of old, from everlasting.”

 Therefore He shall give them [Jews] up, until the time that she who is in labor [Church] has given birth [to Christ in them]; then the remnant of His brethren [sons of God] shall return to the children of Israel.
 (Micah 5:2,3)

 Christ, the Word of God, the Servant of the Lord, is the “ruler in Israel; whose goings forth have been from of old, from everlasting.”

-"She who travails" is the Church of Christ.
+“She who travails” is the Church of Christ.
 The travail of the Church, when it truly is the travail of the Spirit of God, always brings forth Christ.
-All the ministries and gifts the Spirit has given to the saints are laboring to build the Body of Christ "unto a perfect man, unto the measure of the stature of the fulness of Christ."
+All the ministries and gifts the Spirit has given to the saints are laboring to build the Body of Christ “to a perfect man, to the measure of the stature of the fulness of Christ.”

 “The remnant of his brothers” are the members of Christ’s Body.
 Christ has been formed in them through the travail of the Church.